-The County SUPPORTS an examination of methods to correct the deficiencies in surcharge collection and the application of the surcharge to the number of units or parcels included for coverage in a commercial or residential insurance policy.
+Palm Beach County SUPPORTS an examination of methods to correct the deficiencies in surcharge collection and the application of the surcharge to the number of units or parcels included for coverage in a commercial or residential insurance policy.

 Prior to 2003, proceeds from the EMPA trust fund were distributed based on a fixed allocation formula in the statute and authorized each year by the Legislature.
 Since then, the annual appropriation levels for base grants to county emergency management programs have equaled \$7.1 million, a historical level representing approximately 44 percent of the annual trust fund proceeds.
-The County:
+Palm Beach County:

-- 1. Supports maintaining this funding level as the minimum allocation for County Base Grants. - 2.
-Supports an across the board increase in county base grants to reflect the increased demands on county emergency management programs. - 3.
-Opposes any efforts to shift state funding of emergency management from counties to cities. - 4.
-Supports maintaining the EMPA program administered by Florida Division of Emergency Management consistent with the original statutory intent (i.e., F.S.
-252.373)."
+- 1. SUPPORTS maintaining this funding level as the minimum allocation for County Base Grants. - 2.
+SUPPORTS an increase in county base grants to reflect the increased demands on county emergency management programs. - 3.
+OPPOSES efforts to shift state funding of emergency management from counties to cities. - 4.
+SUPPORTS maintaining the EMPA program administered by Florida Division of Emergency Management consistent with the original statutory intent (i.e., F.S.
+252.373).